PitPik/circularjs/README.md

 # CircularJS

-CircularJS is a tiny MVC like framework.
+CircularJS is a tiny MVC like framework (~5.5kBytes).
 It's goal is to help building web-apps in a model-oriented easy way by building fast and convenient 2-way data binding.

 ## CircularJS provides you with:

-* VOM, a Virtual Object Model controller that automatically reacts on changes of properties,
+* VOM, a Virtual Object Model controller that automatically reacts on changes of properties on the model,
 * Schnauzer, a tiny and fast Mustache/Handlebars like template rendering engine (can be replaced),
-* an event-listener controller for all UI actions an any other events,
+* an event-listener controller for all UI actions an any other events that installs automatically,
 * DOMinator, a controller that automatically syncs the VOM model with the real DOM.

-CircularJS combines all those tools to easily abstract app modules and build high performance SPAs.
+CircularJS combines all those components to easily abstract app modules and build high performance SPAs.
 CircularJS is very small (~5.5kBytes gZip) and fast and therefore the best joice for mobile apps.

 ## APIs